Technical University of Denmark: Campus

 The university is located on a plain known as Lundtoftesletten in the northeastern end of the city of Lyngby.
 The area was previously home to the airfield Lundtofte Flyveplads.
 The campus is roughly divided in half by the road Anker Engelunds Vej going in the east–west direction, and, perpendicular to that, by two lengthy, collinear roads located on either side of a parking lot.
 The campus is thus divided into four parts, referred to as quadrants, numbered one through four in correspondence with the conventional numbering of quadrants in the Cartesian coordinate system with north upwards.

 DTU Risø Campus

 The Risø Campus is a satellite campus north of Roskilde which covers an area of more than 2.6 square kilometres.
 It houses a number of DTU's institutes, as well as Aarhus University's Department of Environmental Science and Department of Bioscience.
 The campus was formerly the site of the Risø National Laboratory for Sustainable Energy (Nationallaboratoriet for bæredygtig energi), a scientific research organization established in 1956 and merged into DTU in 2007, before finally being dissolved on 1 January 2012.
+The site is also host to the experimental Østerild Wind Turbine Test Field.

 Wind Atlas Analysis and Application Program (WAsP) is a tool used in the wind energy industry to simulate wind flow over terrain and estimate the long-term power production of wind turbines and wind farms.
 It has been in development by Risø and DTU Wind Energy for over 30 years, and runs on PCs using Microsoft Windows.